-In the previous sections, we discussed extrinsic and lexical factors affecting the choice of preposition: real time, subreddit/genre, and verb.
+In the previous sections, we discussed extrinsic and lexical factors affecting the choice of preposition: real time, subreddit/genre and verb.
 Some of our regressions also showed significant morphosyntactic effects: verb form, presence of material intervening between verb and preposition, and whether the prepositional object is definite.

-The regression with base on Reddit data (Table 4 in the Appendix) showed that active uses of this verb are significantly more likely to take off than passive uses, and the difference is very large ( $\beta = 1.96$ , p < .001; for comparison, the effect size of real time is $\beta = .05$ per year).
+The regression with base on Reddit data (table A1 in the Appendix) showed that active uses of this verb are significantly more likely to take off than passive uses, and the difference is very large ( $\beta = 1.96$ , p < .001; for comparison, the effect size of real time is $\beta = .05$ per year).
 Other morphosyntactic effects did not substantially improve the model and were not added.
-The base model for COCA (Table 7 in the off never occurs even once in passive uses of base with an adverbial intervener, whereas in active uses and in passive uses without an intervener, off is merely very rare.
+The base model for COCA (table A4 in the Appendix) does not include this factor, because it is categorical in the COCA data: off never occurs even once in passive uses of base with an adverbial intervener, whereas in active uses and in passive uses without an intervener, off is merely very rare.